0-6-2: United Kingdom

 Gresley later improved upon the GER class with various versions of his London and North Eastern Railway (LNER) N7 class, built between 1925 and 1928.

+Lambton Tanks

+In 1904, the Lambton Railway ordered their first 0-6-2T from Kitson & Co. to use on the collery systems.
+This proved to be successful over the next few years a further 6 0-6-2T were ordered, 2 in 1907 provided by Kitson, 2 in 1909 provided by Robert Stephenson & Co., another provided by Stephenson in 1920, and a final in 1934 provided by Hawthorn Leslie.
+In 1931, the railway bought 5 0-6-2Ts from the Great Western Railway, three of which were from the former Taff Vale Railway, and the remainder from the Cardiff Railway.

 United States

-In the United States, 0-6-2 locomotives were largely 2-6-0 type locomotives which had been rebuilt with a larger firebox and therefore required greater weight distribution near their backs.
-The leading wheels were therefore relocated to the rear as trailing wheels.
-Nearly all of these locomotives were assigned to switch locomotive workings or used on branch lines.

-Many 0-6-2 types were found in the state of Hawaii on sugar cane railroads across the state.
-Most notable were the 0-6-2T’s of the Mcbryde Sugar Company of Kauai, 3 of which survive and are currently the only original steam engines operating in Hawaii.
+The primary usage of 0-6-2 types in the United States were Tank locomotives.
+Many were found in the state of Hawaii on sugar cane railroads across the state.
+Most notable were the 0-6-2T's of the Mcbryde Sugar Company of Kauai, 3 of which survive and are currently the only original steam engines operating in Hawaii.